 It is a mix of French, Malagasy, African languages, Indian languages, and English.
 This reflects Mauritius’s diverse ethnic and linguistic roots, with vocabulary and grammar influenced by various languages.

-Mauritian Creole is spoken as a mother tongue and lingua franca in Mauritius, alongside French and English.
+Mauritian Creole is spoken as a mother tongue, and lingua franca is spoken in Mauritius, alongside French and English.

 (iii) Seychellois Creole